 In the western part of the park is El Dornajo, at Km 23 on the A395 road, 958 340 625.
 It has loads of information on the park, including an exhibition on the area's flora and fauna, hiking, where… More →

 Hotel and Hostel accomodation is found in villages located around the edge of the park.
 The most popular are those on the southern boundary, in the popular Alpujarras (Granada Province) such as… More →

 The park's plants are outstanding, with the highest number of endemic plant species in Europe.
 An impressive 2,100 different species of vascular plant, a quarter of those recorded in the whole of… More →

 The park's main draw for fauna is its rich birdlife, with over 60 species inhabiting the Sierra.
 Nesting birds of prey include golden eagles, Bonelli's eagles, peregrine falcons, griffon vultures… More →

 An increasingly popular option for tourists visiting the Sierra Nevada national park is to rent out a cottage, apartment or villa in one of the surrounding towns or villages.

-Designated a national park in 1998, it is one of only two in Andalucia, the other being the Doñana National Park.
-It retains its status of natural park, which it has been since 1989, and this covers a marginally smaller area, of 85,777ha.
-It was declared a Unesco Biosphere Reserve in 1986, in recognition of its exceptionally diverse plant, bird and animal species.
+Designated a National Park in 1998, it is one of only two in Andalucia, the other being the Doñana National Park.
+Sierra Nevada retains its status of natural park, which it has been since 1989, and this covers an outer area, of 85,777ha. sierra nevada was declared a Unesco Biosphere Reserve in 1986, in recognition of its exceptionally diverse plant, bird and animal species.